JustenRickert/justenrickert.github.io/_posts/2017-09-27-competition.md

 published: true
 ---

-My aunt Shelley asked me an interesting question about a weight loss competition she competed in.
+My aunt Shelly asked me an interesting question about a weight loss competition she competed in.
 The goal of the competition was to see who could lose the most weight.
-To those who don't know, my aunt Shelley doesn't weigh very much, which means that she started with a major disadvantage.
+To those who don't know, my aunt Shelly doesn't weigh very much, which means that she started with a major disadvantage.
 After ending up losing the competition she thought her results were better than the other competitors somehow, so asked me how something like this could actually be calculated